Patrick Wymer, Penarth

 Soon after returning home I received the dreaded call formally confirming that the tumour was cancerous.
 I had a further scan and attended a clinic to meet my oncologist for the first time.
 More bad news – the scan confirmed that the disease had spread to my liver and almost certainly to my lungs as well: STAGE 4 BOWEL CANCER.

-I will shortly be starting a trial for a new drug which my oncologist thinks my cancer may be receptive to.
-So it's not all doom and gloom!
-The challenge for me now is to maintain a balance between over optimism and passively surrendering to my illness.
+I’m realistic about my prognosis, but I do retain some hope.
+The challenge for me is to maintain a balance between over optimism and passively surrendering to my illness.
 It's not always easy but I think I'm doing pretty well.

 Patrick blogs on: www.bowelcancerman.wordpress.com